jessecaunter/timepiece/README.md

 # Timepiece

 ## Goal
-To have a functioning React app displaying a clock with the correct time.
+Create a React app displaying both an analog and digital clock, each showing the correct time.

+At this stage, the time shown will rely on client's local machine being set to the correct time/timezone.
+My goal in future is to have greater control over the accuracy.

 ## To Do

+- [ ] Create basic structure of the digital clock

+## Completed Tasks

 - [x] Set up server
 - [x] Set up client directory structure
-- [x] Display a time on the screen once when page loads
+- [x] Display a time on the screen once when page loads (using JavaScript Date() object)
 - [x] Have component re-render so that it's always showing current time
-- [ ] Design clock face
+- [x] Create basic clock face
-- [ ] Design hands
+- [x] Create three basic hands
-- [ ] Implement rotation functionality for the hands
+- [x] Implement rotation functionality for the hands